rupa/cuecat/README.md

 expects mono or stereo WAV input, output is 16 bit 44.1khz stereo WAV

 You can also list the cue points in a wav: `cuecat.js file.wav`

+`batch.sh` is an example for how I'd run this on a bunch of dirs full of wav files